Violin Concerto (Elgar): Allegro molto

 The last movement begins with a quiet but strenuous violin passage, accompanied by the orchestra, with many double stops and fast arpeggios; themes from the first and second movements are recalled and then, as the movement seems to be heading for a conventional finish, there is an unexpected and unconventional accompanied cadenza in which the orchestra supports the solo with a pizzicato tremolando thrumming effect.
 This cadenza, though demanding to perform, is not the usual virtuoso showpiece: it is the emotional and structural climax of the whole work.
 Themes from earlier in the work, including the "Windflower" theme, are restated and finally the concerto ends in a characteristic blaze of orchestral sound.

 Recordings

-The first recording of the concerto was a truncated version made by the Gramophone Company under the HMV label in December 1916, using the acoustic process, the technical limitations of which necessitated drastic rearrangement of the score.
+The first recording of the concerto was a truncated version made by the Gramophone Company, and released on His Master's Voice, in December 1916, using the acoustic process, the technical limitations of which necessitated drastic rearrangement of the score.
 There were two 12-inch discs: D79-80.
 The soloist was Marie Hall, and the unnamed orchestra was conducted by the composer.
-Electrical recording, introduced in the 1920s, gave a greatly improved dynamic range and realism, and the two leading English record companies, Columbia and HMV both made recordings of the concerto that remain in the catalogue.
+Electrical recording, introduced in the 1920s, gave a greatly improved dynamic range and realism, and the two leading English record companies, Columbia and Gramophone, both made recordings of the concerto that remain in the catalogue.